- Written by Dr.Mehmet Demircioglu

 Elevation can help.
 A neck pillow can help.
 Taking prescribed medication exactly as instructed can also help.
 Do not add medications on your own without your clinic’s approval.

-If donor pain is severe, worsening, one-sided, burning, or associated with unusual swelling, contact the clinic.
+If donor pain is severe, worsening, on one side, burning, or associated with unusual swelling, the clinic should review it.
 Some discomfort is expected, but severe pain in the donor area after hair transplant belongs in a different category and should not be ignored.

 For sleep, use support rather than pressure.
-A pillow should support the neck and head without pressing hard against fresh donor wounds.
-The position should feel stable, not forced.
+A pillow needs to support the neck and head without pressing hard against fresh donor wounds.
+The position needs to feel stable, not forced.

 If sleeping upright is causing neck strain, adjust the support gradually.
 The purpose is protected healing, not suffering through an impossible position.